Before the court date

 Sometimes in criminal court cases, you may be asked to go for a witness interview – called a precognition – before the trial starts.

 You'll get a letter – called a citation – from the Procurator Fiscal or defence lawyer that asks you to go to a meeting so they can take a statement from you.
+You must give a precognition statement if the Procurator Fiscal asks you for one.

 A precognition statement is different from a victim statement or any statement you may have already given to the police.